dawn360/Traffic-Sign-Classifier/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
-After experimenting with several hyperparameters combinations to train my model, i settled with the following settings.
-EPOCHS = 20, BATCH_SIZE = 128 with a learning rate of 0.001 using the AdamOptimizer
+The Epoch is the number of times we CovNet goes over out training set.
+The goal is to minimize the epoch an unnecessarily high epoch might result in overfitting.
+The batch size is the amount of training data that is sent through the network at a time.
+A higher number did not seem to make a big difference so we use 128
+We specify the learning rate of 0.001, which tells the network how quickly to update the weights.
+We minimize the loss function using the Adaptive Moment Estimation (Adam) Algorithm.
+Adam is an optimization algorithm introduced by D. Kingma and J. Lei Ba in a 2015 paper named Adam: A Method for Stochastic Optimization.
+Adam algorithm computes adaptive learning rates for each parameter.
+In addition to storing an exponentially decaying average of past squared gradients like Adadelta and RMSprop algorithms, Adam also keeps an exponentially decaying average of past gradients mtmt, similar to momentum algorithm, which in turn produce better results. we will run minimize() function on the optimizer which use backpropagation to update the network and minimize our training loss to train the model.

+Steps in training
+Before each epoch, we'll shuffle the training set.
+After each epoch, we measure the loss and accuracy of the validation set.
+And after training, we will save the model.
+A low accuracy on the training and validation sets imply underfitting.
+High accuracy on the training set but low accuracy on the validation set implies overfitting.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
+Include in the discussion the results on the training, validation and test sets and wherein the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+Perhaps your solution involved an already well-known implementation or architecture.
+In this case, discuss why you think architecture is suitable for the current problem.

+We'll use Convolutional Neural Networks to classify the images in this dataset.
+The reason behind choosing ConvNets is that they are designed to recognize visual patterns directly from pixel images with minimal preprocessing.

 # LeNet Architecture
 ![LeNet Architecture](lenet.png)